Scott Kildall: Wikipedia Art

 In February 2009, Kildall and collaborator Nathaniel Stern created Wikipedia Art, a performance art piece as a live article on Wikipedia.
 Site editors quickly concluded that the project violated Wikipedia's rules and opted to delete it 15 hours after it was initially posted.
 A month later, Kildall and Stern received a letter from a law firm representing the Wikimedia Foundation, claiming the domain name, wikipediaart.org, infringed on their trademark.
 The ensuing controversy was reported in the national press.
 Wikipedia Art has since been included in the Internet Pavilion of the Venice Biennale for 2009.
 It also appeared in a revised form at the Transmediale festival in Berlin in 2011.

 Tweets in Space

 In 2012, Kildall and Stern again partnered on a project called Tweets In Space, inviting participants to submit tweets to be transmitted to the planet GJ 667Cc, whose conditions scientists believe may be capable of supporting life.
 Tweets In Space will take place in September 2012 at the International Symposium on Electronic Art in Albuquerque, New Mexico.
 Kildall and Stern used RocketHub to fundraise the money needed to access a transmitter capable of reaching the planet.
 In addition, code developed is planned for release to open source.
 According to Killdall and Stern, the goal of "Tweets In Space" is to activate "a potent conversation about communication and life that traverses beyond our borders or understanding".

+Infrared Reflections

+In 2024, Kildall produced a sound installation entitled Infrared Reflections while working as an artist-in-residence at Joshua Tree National Park in California.
+The piece involves the use of a sensor to detect near-infrared light reflected from Joshua trees, which is then converted to sound, in a process known as sonification.